-Israel started exporting natural gas to Europe in December 2020, through a pipeline connecting its offshore Leviathan gas field to Egypt and then to the European market via the existing pipeline infrastructure.
-The exported gas comes from the Leviathan field, which is located in the eastern Mediterranean and is one of the largest natural gas fields discovered in the past decade.
+Israel started exporting natural gas to Europe in December 2020, through a pipeline connecting its offshore Leviathan gas field to Egypt and then to the European market via the existing LNG infrastructure.
+The exported gas comes from the Leviathan field, which is located in the Eastern Mediterranean and is one of the largest natural gas fields discovered in the past decade.
 Compared to other gas exporters to Europe, Israel's exports are relatively small.
-However, the withdrawal from Russian recources as the largest supplier of natural gas to Europe (accounting for more than 40% of the region's gas imports in 2020) means that Europe is aggressively looking for any option.
-Other significant suppliers to Europe include Norway, Algeria, and Qatar and over the past year also US and others stepped in to replace Russian supply.
+However, the withdrawal from Russian recources as the largest supply source of natural gas to Europe (accounting for more than 40% of the region's gas imports in 2020) means that Europe is aggressively looking for alternative options.
+Other significant suppliers to Europe include Norway, Algeria, and Qatar and over the past year also US and others stepping in to replace Russian supply.
+Would Leviathan gas field gain a more promenent role for Europe as well?

 Israel's gas exports to Europe are significant for Israel itself, as they provide a new source of revenue and help to diversify its economy.
 Israel had once been a net importer of energy, but the discovery of the Leviathan and Tamar gas fields in 2009 and 2010 has transformed the country into a regional exporter of natural gas.
 Israel is already a major provider of gas to neighbouring Kingdom of Jordan and a net exporter of gas to Egypt (which mostly goes to export via its LNG facilities).
 The other options on the table to enhance the Israeli gas supplies to Europe have long been considered to be the CNG pipeline branch of the Southern Connection and alternatively an offshore FLNG export terminal at the Leviathan gas site.
 While the first megaproject option is actively promoted by the US Deparment of State in collaboration with regional players Cyprus and Greece, the second is more of a private initiative which however solely depands on the LNG pricing environment and natural gas demand in Europe.